Flutterwave/PHP-v3/README.md

 ```

-## Card Charge Sample implementation
+### Card Charge

-The following implementation shows how to initiate a card charge
+The following implementation shows how to initiate a card charge.
 Use the Playground Directory to view an implementation Responses and samples of use.

 ```php
 require("Flutterwave-Rave-PHP-SDK/library/CardPayment.php");